nealbarshes/nealbarshes.github.io/PAD/index.md

 In the clinic, consider: (1) indication; (2) feeling for bilateral femoral pulses, ipsilateral popliteal and pedal pulses; and (3) bedside vein mapping.
 Plan for pre- and post-admission if eGFR<60mL/min: normal saline at 0.5mL/kg/hr, vitamin C 500mg BID, acetylcysteine 600mg PO BID.

-In planning the case, consider: (1) indication/wound location & relevant angiosome(s); (2) antiplatelets/anticoagulants; (3) baseline eGFR; (4) pulse exam & vein mapping (from clinic note); (5) any previous imaging.
+In planning the case, consider: (1) indication/wound location & relevant angiosome(s); (2) antiplatelets/anticoagulants; (3) baseline eGFR; (4) pulse exam & vein mapping (from clinic note); (5) any previous imaging; and (6) any clinical that needs management prior to the angiogram (incl. orthopnea, contrast allergy).
 Posting should generally use the 36247 code, NOT any procedural code beginning with a 7.

 Basic steps of my preferred approach: Bentson to get 5Fr sheath in; Contra/Omni to the aorta.
 Up-and-over with floppy angled Glidewire.
 Try to get floppy Glidewire to popliteal.
 If successful, place a 135cm Quickcross catether for the angiograms starting in distal leg.
 Visualize more proximal segments later.
 See [here for preferences of other staff surgeons](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/PAD/AngioPreferences/index.md).